13 essential tips for exam success

 Your exam marks might count for more than all of your coursework combined, so it’s worth taking the time to make sure you’re properly prepared.

 Here are the 13 essentials.

 1. Read the Academic Code of Conduct

-This code of conduct outlines various exam-related taboos in detail, as well as the sanctions that may result from them.
+This code of conduct is the official word when it comes to exam violations, as well as the sanctions that may result from them.

 The 15-page document seems like a lot to read, but a careless misstep — like ripping a page out of an exam booklet — can nullify your results.
 Think of those 15 pages as a long-term investment.